fizt656/FutureZone/README.md

 ## About the Demo Version

 In this demo, the bot is configured as an advisor for the fictional Hogwarts School of Witchcraft and Wizardry.
-The default character, Elijah "Eli" McCoy, guides students through their magical education journey.
+The default character, Aldwyn Blackwood, guides students through their magical education journey.
 As Albus Dumbledore once said, "It is our choices that show what we truly are, far more than our abilities."
 This advisor bot aims to help students make those important choices.

 **Note to Users:** While the demo uses a fictional setting, you can easily customize the bot for your specific educational context.
 The `characters.py` file contains the system prompt and character settings, which you can modify to suit your needs.
 Feel free to replace Hogwarts with your own institution and adjust the educational journey to match your curriculum!